Plumsail/forms-docs/source/designer/controls.rst

     *   - Readonly
         - If True, prevents users from being able to change content manually.
     *   - Height
-        - Set the Height of the control.
+        - Allows you to set the Height of the control.
     *   - Width
-        - Set the Width of the control.
+        - Allows you to set the Width of the control.
     *   - Ink Color
-        - Sets the color of drawing done by the user.
+        - Allows you to set the color of drawing done by the user.
     *   - CSS Class
         - Allows you to give CSS Class to the element, in order to apply JavaScript or CSS Style to it.
 Can give multiple classes separated by spaces to one element.
     *   - Style